isazi/kmm/README.md

 ## C++

+- Not header-only, it needs to be compiled into a shared object to be available in other languages
 - The user creates the memory manager, and keeps using it until it is not anymore useful
 - The destructor deallocates all memory previously allocated and not released yet